SasView/sasview/src/sas/qtgui/Perspectives/Corfunc/media/corfunc-theory.rst

 .. math::
     \int\int \rho(\vec{s}) \rho(\vec{s} + \vec{r}) e^{i \vec{r}\cdot\vec{q}} \; ds^3  \; dr^3

-Some final reording of the integration gives
+Some final reordering of the integration gives

 .. math::
     \int \left[ \int \rho(\vec{s}) \rho(\vec{s} + \vec{r}) \; ds^3 \right] \; e^{i \vec{r}\cdot\vec{q}} \; dr^3

-The quantity in square brackets what we call the correlation function, :math:`\gamma(\vec{r})`, so:
+The quantity in square brackets is what is called the correlation function, :math:`\gamma(\vec{r})`, so:

 .. math::
     \gamma(\vec{r}) = \int \rho(\vec{s}) \rho(\vec{s} + \vec{r}) \; ds^3

-and it is the quantity that is Fouier transformed (with some appropriate scaling) to get the magnitude of scattering.
+and it is the quantity that is Fourier transformed (with some appropriate scaling) to get the magnitude of the scattering.

 Some useful properties of the Correlation Function ..................................................